 - Return bags to designated place (TBC) for collection by Harrow Council

-- Refreshments are kindly offered by Fr David, vicar of St Anselm’s Church from 12 noon onwards at St Anselm’s Church, Westfield Park, Hatch End HA5 4JL.
-Due to COVID restrictions refreshments will be outdoors.
+- Refreshments are kindly offered by Fr David, vicar of St Anselm’s Church from 12 noon onwards at St Anselm’s Church, Westfield Park, Hatch End HA5 4JL

 Please come and help – all are welcome.
-Help us keep Hatch End a pleasant place to live and work
+We had a great turnout on Saturday 12 March (see Summer Bulletin for a full report).
+Help us keep Hatch End a pleasant place to live and work.

 Hatch End – The Broadway